Agentic-Insights/codebase-context-spec/CODEBASE-CONTEXT.md

 1. The specification and related tools are hosted on GitHub
 2. GitHub Actions are used for continuous integration and deployment
 3. Documentation is hosted on GitHub Pages (staging environment)
-4. The TypeScript linter is published as an npm package (production environment)
+4. The CLI tool is published as an npm package (production environment)

 Regular updates and maintenance are performed to keep the specification and tools up-to-date with evolving development practices and AI capabilities.
 ```